jan-dh/md-blog/src/pages/working-with-babel-and-webpack/index.md

 🎉🎉🎉 Refresh the page in IE11 and the console outputs `1 2 3`.
 Your javascript has been transpiled by Babel so it is now usable by older browsers.

 **Important:** The docs are a bit unclear on this one, but if you set your `@babel/preset-env`-options in the `.babelrc`-file you don't have to define them in your Webpack configuration.
-Otherwise, the Webpack config will overwrite the options in your `.babelrc`.
+If you do so, the Webpack configuration will overwrite the options in your `.babelrc`.

 #### Using Babel in your Webpack configuration
 You can also use new javascript features in your `webpack.config.js` thanks to the `@babel/register`-package we installed earlier.
 The only thing you have to do, is change your name from `webpack.config.js` to `webpack.config.babel.js`.